sapphiregaze/discord-verification/README.md

 # Discord Member Verification

-### Automate discord verification process using nodemailer/SMTP server to verify email, assign role with Discord.js, and store member information using Google Sheets API.
+### Automate discord verification process using nodemailer/SMTP server to verify email, assign role with Discord.js, and store member information using Google Sheets API and winston.

 ## **Setup**